tvp-freeports/analysis_finance_reports/docs/source/usage/command.rst

 ``FORMAT``
 """"""""""

-It indicate which algorithm to use to parse the pdf, these algorithms are called the 'formats' of the pdf reports.
+It indicates which algorithm to use to parse the pdf, these algorithms are called the 'formats' of the pdf reports.
-It is mandatory to specify this variable if no ``URL`` is provided, if it is provided the format try to be inferred using a mapping file that map different url regular expressions to a format.
+It is mandatory to specify this variable if no ``URL`` is provided, if it is provided the format will be inferred using a mapping file that maps different url regular expressions to a format.
 The file is called ``format_url_mapping.yaml`` in the source code.

 """""""""""""""
 ``CONFIG_FILE``
 """""""""""""""

-This option indicate the config file loaded to overwrite the default options, this option can only be specified using an environment variable or using a command line argument, and it is evaluated before any other option.
+This option indicates the config file loaded to overwrite the default options, this option can only be specified using an environment variable or using a command line argument, and it is evaluated before any other option.

 """"""""""""""
 ``N_WORKWERS``
 """"""""""""""

-Integer that rappresent the number of process spawned (if not set default to number of available CPUs).
+Integer that rappresents the number of process spawned (if not set it defaults to the number of available CPUs).
-When in ``BATCH MODE`` it indicate the process to spawn concurrently to achieve parrallelization on the processing of different files.
-When not in ``BATCH_MODE`` the program divide the pdf document in different section of pages and parallelize processing document wise.
+When in ``BATCH_MODE`` it indicates the process to spawn concurrently to achieve parrallelization on the processing of different files.
+When not in ``BATCH_MODE`` the program divides the pdf document in different section of pages and parallelizes processing document wise.

 .. _conf_validation: